Bookkeeping Guide 2026-03-19

 Track Fixed Assets and Depreciation

-Maintain a fixed asset register tracking purchase date, cost, and depreciation method (MACRS 5-year property for computers).
+Maintain a fixed asset register tracking purchase date, cost, and depreciation method (writing-down allowance pool category for computers).
 This register helps your accountant calculate accurate deductions during tax season.
-It ensures compliance with IRS rules on asset recovery.
+It ensures compliance with HMRC rules on asset recovery.

 Create your fixed asset schedule in Excel or Google Sheets with key columns: Asset, Cost, Date Acquired, Depreciation Method, Annual Depreciation, and Accumulated Depreciation.
 Update it whenever you buy equipment like office furniture or vehicles.
 This simple setup provides a clear audit trail for your financial records.